xiyinmsu/PlantVision/README.md

 Main entrance file: `MultiLeafTracking.m`.

 You need to prepare your data into the required format.
 Check `dara_readInputTextFile.m` to see how the txt file is parsed.
-Specifically, the `inputPath` is a txt file that stores the image paths and plant location informations.
+Specifically, the `inputData` is a txt file that stores the image paths and plant location informations.
 It looks like this:
 ```bash
 2
 1 1 100 200 80 80